places-dot/dev-ops-technical-task/README.md

   "headers": <headers object>
 }
 ```
-3. (Optional, is a plus) Stores requested data in the PostgreSQL database as JSON.
+3. (Optional, is a plus) Generate request model and store requested body, params, and headers, use JSON type if it is required.
-4. Shows request statistics using `rails_performance`.
+5. Shows request statistics using `rails_performance`.

 ### 6. Push solution to the github or any other git repository.